 #2: Use Your Data to Say Thanks

-To scale personalized thank you messages to all of your customers featuring their name, title, past purchases and other pertinent data, you can use a Content Automation Tool (CAT).
-A CAT connects seamlessly to the data sources in your martech stack, like a Customer Relationship Management (CRM) system , Marketing Automation Platform (MAP), etc., and automates the process of pulling the right data attributes and inserting them into the right template for the channel you choose (email, direct mail, SMS, etc.).
+To scale personalized thank you messages to all of your customers featuring their name, title, past purchases and other pertinent data, you can use a Message Orchestration Tool.
+This martech tool connects seamlessly to the data sources in your tech stack, like a Customer Relationship Management (CRM) system , Marketing Automation Platform (MAP), etc., and automates the process of pulling the right data attributes and inserting them into the right template for the channel you choose (email, direct mail, SMS, etc.).
 “For companies with lots of big data on their customers, this level of personalization can get amazing.
 For example, just as some retailers use algorithms to decide on the best offers to include in a marketing email for each recipient, the same can be done with appreciation rewards,” said Roesler.

 #3: Focus on Expressing Thanks, Not Selling